 State laws that regulate debt relief services often:

-Many bankruptcy attorneys and debt relief attorneys offer free consultations and will quote you a fee after evaluating your circumstances.
+Many bankruptcy and debt relief attorneys offer free consultations and will quote you a fee after evaluating your circumstances.

 For information on managing your debt, get Solve Your Money Troubles: Strategies to Get Out of Debt and Stay That Way, by Amy Loftsgordon and Cara O'Neill (Nolo).